swathi862/RoadTrip/README.md

 This is where all the trips that you add from the 'Explore' page or a 'Plan' page will appear.
 + By clicking on the 'Details' button of each trip, you can open up a modal that will list the trip name at the top followed by the trip destination, mileage, estimated travel time, and estimated travel cost.
 The modal will also include an 'Edit' and 'Delete' button where you can edit the trip name and description or delete the trip from the page and the database, accordingly.

-+By clicking on the 'Completed' button, you can add this trip to your 'Completed Trips' tab, by marking the trip as completed.
++ By clicking on the 'Completed' button, you can add this trip to your 'Completed Trips' tab, by marking the trip as completed.
 The trip will no longer appear under 'Future Trips'.

 #### My 'Completed Trips' tab
 This is the tab where all the trips that have been completed will be moved to.